Use different card types to enhance the way in which users consume data.

 A card is an interactive component that page builders can add to a page.

-On worksheets, cards display in the Insights panel on the right of the screen.
+- On worksheet pages, cards display in the Insights panel on the right of the screen.

-Use an action card to display a set of actions that enable users to complete a business goal.
+Use an action card on a board or worksheet page to display a set of actions for users to complete a business goal.

 Each action displays as an action button on the card.
 When the action button is clicked, a pop-up window displays the actions a user can trigger.

-In the example image, the card may contain three buttons to complete a process: one to import accounts, one to add a new account, and one to export the updated list of accounts.
+In this example, the card contains three buttons to complete a process: one to import accounts, one to add a new account, and one to export the updated list of accounts.

 Use a field card to publish one or more line items to a page.